ibm-cloud-docs/openshift/openshift_cli_install.md

 **Before you begin**:
 * [Install the `oc` CLI](#cli_oc).
 * [Create an OpenShift cluster](/docs/openshift?topic=openshift-openshift-create-cluster).
+* Check that your cluster is in a healthy state by running `oc cluster-get --cluster <cluster_name_or_ID>`.
+If your cluster is not in a healthy state, review the [Debugging clusters](/docs/containers?topic=containers-cs_troubleshoot) guide for help.
+For example, if your cluster is provisioned in an account that is protected by a firewall gateway device, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/openshift?topic=containers-firewall).

 **To log in to your cluster as a user through the terminal**:
 1. In the [{{site.data.keyword.containerlong_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/kubernetes/clusters), click the cluster that you want to access.